BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 Leaving assets to children or other heirs is important for many of us.
 Digital assets can be hard to find and access, so instructions for your heirs and/or executors will go a long way to ensuring the funds aren't lost.
 More on the topic can be found in **Appendix III**

 1. [  ] Prepare a sample letter for your heirs, such as the one found in **Appendix IV**.
 Choose whether to be specific or vague[^45].
 We suggest specific.
 Be sure to be clear of the scope of the assets if they are large[^46].
+   1. If you are specific, be very aware that this letter is very sensitive, because it contains the blueprint to where all the puzzle pieces are for accessing your digital assets.
+If it should fall into the wrong hands, you would likely need to revamp your entire system of storage.
-1. [  ] Print your letter.
+3. [  ] Print your letter.
-1. [  ] Put copies of your letter in your Home, Primary, and Secondary Storage.
+4. [  ] Put copies of your letter in your Home, Primary, and Secondary Storage.
+   1. If some of these Storages are secured (such as safes and safety deposit boxes) and some are not (such as a drawer), you may want to have two variants of your letter: put a specific one in secure locations and a vague one in insecure locations.

 ### PART FOUR: REVISIT BACKUPS